arkhitech/redmine_update_reminder/README.md

 for example:

 	set :environment, "production"
-	every 15.minutes do
+	every 1.day do
-	rake "redmine_update_reminder:send_reminders"
+    rake "redmine_update_reminder:send_user_reminders"
 	end

-This will check for all issues that have not been updated in the specified duration from current time and send them an email.
+This will check for all issues that have not been updated in the specified duration by the user and send them email.
-These issues will be checked every 15 minutes and will be sent emails till they are updated.

 Check whenever gems documentation for detailed description of its working.

-The rake task can be run without scheduling using this command rake redmine_update_reminder:send_reminders
+There are two rake tasks.
+These can be run without scheduling using this command

+RAILS_ENV=production rake redmine_update_reminder:send_issue_reminders

+RAILS_ENV=production rake redmine_update_reminder:send_user_reminders